softmatterlab/SmartTrap/README.md

-# SmartTrap
+# SmartTrap system
 Files needed for the SmartTrap system.
 The main folder contains all the python the files needed for the user interface and automation.

+The system is described in our publication: <https://doi.org/10.48550/arXiv.2505.05290>
 ## Hardware
 The SmartTrap system is built on the MiniTweezers system, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>

-Here we provide lists of the components you need to assemble your own system and some guidlines of how to do so.
+Below we provide lists of the components you need to assemble your own system along with guidlines on assembly and installation of the system.
 ### Components
+The components of the system are split into separate units.

 ### Schematics and custom mechanical components.

 ### Assembly instructions
+Instructions of how to assemble the

 ## Electronics
-The custom electronics controller for the optical tweezers system consists of 3 separate PCBs.
-These are great.
+The optical tweezers instrument is controlled by a custom electronics controller.
+This controller consists of 3 separate circuit boards (PCBs).

 ### Electronic board designs
 The 3 circuit boards of the controller have separate functions listed below.
 This enables users to replace just a single board if need be, e.g. to use a different type of position sensor.